JmSambajon/Kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 ### Overview of the Project
-We have a Kickstarter dataset containing fundraising information on different cases from accross the world spanning from 2010 to 2017.
-Our data includes categries like the campaign names, description, funding goals, funded amounts, campaign status and outcomes, country of launch, launch date, etc.
+We have a Kickstarter dataset containing information on different cases from accross the world spanning from 2010 to 2017.
+Our data includes campaign data from start to finish.
+Some of the information includes, the campaign type, name, outcome, funding goal, and launch date.
+Our client, Louise, is planning to launch a campaign to help fund her play, Fever.
+Louise is looking to gain a better understanding on whether or not there are specific factors that make a campaign successful so she can set up campaign to mirror successful campaigns in the same category.
-Our client, Louise, launched her play called Fever and it came close to its fundraising goal in a short amount of time.
-Louise is now curious about different campaign outcomes related to their launch dates and funding goals

 ### Purpose
-The purpose of this analysis is to identify how different Kickstarter campaigns fared in relation to their launch dates and their funding goals.
+The purpose of this analysis is to identify how different Kickstarter campaigns fare in relation to their launch dates and their funding goals.

 ## Analysis and Challenges